Xylopyrographer/STAC/manual/STAC Users Manual.md

 You can remove power if you'd like or, to put the STAC back into service, follow the directions under [First Time Configuration](#FirstTimeConfiguration) above; connecting to the STAC by WiFi and using a browser to bring up the Configuration form and so on.

 Once you've entered factory reset state, there is no turning back.
 Not a super big deal, just do the configuration thing once more and you're good to go.

+## Back to the Beginning

+One more thing...

+The sections above show how the Reset button is used with the Display button to reconfigure or factory reset the STAC.

+The other trick is, when used by itself, the Reset button will return the STAC to it's startup sequence.
+Why would you want to do this?
+Most common reason is let's say you just confirmed the tally channel or the operating mode but then realized you actually meant to change one or the other.
+Yoi!

+In this case, click the reset button.
+The STAC display will go blank, then the power light will come on, followed by display of the active tally channel.
+Now you can press and hold to change that or click through to the operating mode and put that thing where you want it.
+The brightness level can be changed while the STAC is in its operating state so no need to restart the STAC in that case, but you could click the reset buton to get there too.

+Much easier than removing and reconnecting power.

 <br><br>
 ## <a name="Troubleshooting"></a>Troubleshooting